John Triscari

 John Triscari (born 4 August 1957) is an Australian basketball coach.
-He was the coach of the Australia women's national wheelchair basketball team at the 2012 Summer Paralympics, where the team won a silver medal.
+He was the coach of the Australia women's national wheelchair basketball team at the 2012 Summer Paralympics, where the team won a silver medal, and of the Perth Western Stars in the Women's National Wheelchair Basketball League (WNWBL), taking them to a national championship in 2013.
+He has coached the Rockingham Flames, Mandurah Magic, Cockburn Cougars and South West Slammers in the Western Australian State Basketball League (SBL) and the Perth Wheelcats in the National Wheelchair Basketball League.

-Basketball and teaching
+Teaching

-During the 2010s, Triscari served as the head of health and physical education at Rockingham Senior High School and as deputy principal of Safety Bay Senior High School.
-As a coach, he had stints with the Rockingham Flames and Mandurah Magic in the State Basketball League (SBL).
+John Triscari was born on 4 August 1957.
+During the 2010s, Triscari served as the head of health and physical education at Rockingham Senior High School and as deputy principal of Safety Bay Senior High School, a position he retains as of 2024.

+Basketball

+As a coach, he had stints with the Rockingham Flames and Mandurah Magic in the Western Australian State Basketball League (SBL).
 In 2015, he coached the Kalamunda Eastern Suns men's team.
 In 2016 and 2017, he coached the Cockburn Cougars women's team.
-In 2019, he coached the South West Slammers men's team.
+The team reached the quarter finals both years.
+In 2019, he returned to the SBL as coach of the South West Slammers men's team, but left after one season.
+He served as assistant coach with the Perry Lakes Hawks men's team in 2020, 2021 and 2022.
+He joined the Willetton Tigers women's team as assistant coach in 2025.

 Wheelchair basketball

 Perth Western Stars

 Triscari was appointed the coach of the Perth Western Stars in the Women's National Wheelchair Basketball League (WNWBL) in 2007.
 "Basically," he told the media, "my goal is to develop the women's team to get them winning finals."
 This goal proved to be elusive.
 Fronted by young talents Cobi Crispin and Amber Merritt, the Western Stars made the WNWBL grand final in 2008, only to be beaten by the dominant Sydney-based Hills Hornets.
 The Hornets delivered a second grand final loss to the Stars in 2009.
 The Western Stars went into the grand final as favourites in 2010, but suffered yet another defeat at the hands of the Sydney team, now renamed the Sydney Uni Flames.
 In 2012, the Western Stars made the grand final again, only to be defeated this time by the Victoria-based Dandenong Rangers.
 Finally, in the 2013 grand final, the Western Stars came from being nine points down at three quarter time to claim their first ever WNWBL championship.